| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 a list of VAR objects as from fitVAR. |

-Compute the L1 matrix norm of M
+Compute the L-infinity matrix norm of m

 the matrix (real or complex valued) |